Explore health content from A to Z.

 BUDESONIDE (bue DES oh nide) is a corticosteroid.
 It helps decrease inflammation in your lungs.
 This medicine is used to treat the symptoms of asthma.
 Never use this medicine for an acute asthma attack.

 This medicine is used in a nebulizer.
 Nebulizers make a liquid into an aerosol that you breathe in through your mouth or your mouth and nose into your lungs.
 You will be taught how to use your nebulizer.
+Rinse your mouth with water after use.
 Follow the directions on your prescription label.
 Do not mix this medicine with other medicines in your nebulizer.
 Do not use more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.